socadk/design-practice-repository/roles/DPR-ApplicationArchitectRole.md

 See this [guest editorial](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7725214) of the special theme issue of IEEE Software "The Role of the Software Architect in the Digital Age".

 <!--
-Could suggest books to learn this role (experience can't be taught but has to be gained):
-1) Design It!
-2) Just Enough SWA, 3) Elevator?
+Could suggest books to learn this role.
+Experience can't be taught but has to be gained.
+Once you have some, try 1) Design It!
+2) Just Enough Software Architecture, 3) SWA Elevator
 -->